Stochastic quantization of an Abelian gauge theory: Introduction

 In the pure gauge case without the scalar field $\Phi$ (i.e. $\lambda=0$ in the Hamiltonian $\mathcal H$), a lot more is known since the quantum theory is Gaussian after fixing a suitable gauge.
 For continuum limit results of these pure Abelian gauge models, see \cite{MR728862} in three dimensional case and \cite{MR891949} in four dimensional case.
+Note that some of the literature is concerned with gauge theory models in ``compact'' setting, for instance in \cite[Section~3]{MR891949} the components of the lattice fields take values in the unit circle (i.e. the Lie group), whereas we work in the ``non-compact'' setting where the lattice fields take values in the Lie algebra.

 There is also much interest recently in the convergence problem of discretized singular SPDEs.
 The present paper proves convergence of discretized systems based upon the discrete regularity structure theory developed in \cite{hairer2015discrete}.
 More recently, \cite{ErhardHairer} developed a more general framework for studying such discrete SPDEs.
 In the paracontrolled distribution approach, convergence results of discretized singular SPDEs are proved in \cite{MR3406823} for KPZ equation, \cite{ChoukGairingPerkowski,martin2017paracontrolled} on parabolic Anderson model and \cite{ZhuZhuLatticePhi4} on dynamical $\Phi^4$ model.
 The paper \cite{CannizzaroMatetski} studied general {\it nonlocal} discretizations in the context of KPZ equation.
 These papers show that the discrete solutions converges to the {\it same} limits as the ones obtained via continuous regularizations which were proved previously; while for our model, the (symmetry-preserving) discretization is the object we start with.